Caroline Schermerhorn Astor: Socialite

-Although popularly imagined as wholly preoccupied with "Society", for the first several decades of her married life, Lina Astor was principally occupied with raising her five children and running her household, as was typical of women of her class in mid-19th-century New York City.
+Although popularly imagined as wholly preoccupied with "high society", for the first several decades of her married life, Lina Astor was principally occupied with raising her five children and running her household, as was typical of women of her class in mid-19th-century New York City.
 Due to an inheritance from her parents, Lina had her own money, thus she was far less dependent on her husband than most American women of the time.

 In 1862, she and her husband built a four-bay townhouse in the newly fashionable brownstone style at 350 Fifth Avenue, the present site of the Empire State Building.
 The home was next door to her husband's elder brother, John Jacob Astor III; the two families were next-door neighbors for 28 years, although the Astor brothers' wives did not get along.
-The Astors also maintained a grand "summer cottage" in Newport, Rhode Island, called Beechwood, which had a ballroom large enough to fit "The 400" – the most fashionable socialites of the day.
+The Astors also maintained a grand "summer cottage" in Newport, Rhode Island, called Beechwood, which had a ballroom large enough to fit "The 400" – the most fashionable New York socialites of the day.
 It also neighbored his brother's family, who lived at Beaulieu.

+Lina Astor was also a devout Episcopalian who maintained strong ties to New York’s Trinity Church.
+She and William Astor were married there in 1853 and remained active parishioners throughout their lives.